LukeZHar/MERN-Wizards-T3A2-B/README.md

   - **Frequent Commits:** Regular commits were made to the repository with clear and descriptive commit messages that outline the changes implemented.
 This practice keeps track of project changes over time and facilitates collaboration among team members.
   - **Branch Strategy:** Multiple feature branches were created for new features, bug fixes, and testing.
 This allows developers to work in isolation without affecting the main codebase until code is thoroughly reviewed and merged.
   - **Pull Requests:** All code changes were managed through pull requests, promoting code review practices among team members prior to merging changes into the main branch.
 This ensures that multiple eyes examine the code, further improving code quality.
-  - Check Part-A for screenshots [MERN_Wizards-T3A2-A](https://github.com/She2024/MERN-Wizards-T3A2-A)
+  - Check out the Graphs here [Git commit Graphs](./doc/GitGraphs/) as well as here [MERN_Wizards-T3A2-A](https://github.com/She2024/MERN-Wizards-T3A2-A)

 ## Task Delegation Methodology
 - **Task Management Tool**: The project utilised **Trello** for task management, which facilitated the organisation and tracking of project tasks efficiently.